List of Kamen Rider Build characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Kaisei Mogami

 Kaisei Mogami (最上 魁星, Mogami Kaisei) is the main antagonist of Kamen Rider Heisei Generations Final: Build & Ex-Aid with Legend Rider, who was a researcher in the Touto Institute and an associate of Takumi Katsuragi.
 Ten years ago, while researching parallel universes, he found the Bugster Virus at the Skywall and concluded it was from a parallel universe.
 He wanted to create the interdimensional gateway Enigma (エニグマ, Eniguma), but was unable to get funding, so he moved to Namba Heavy Industries to continue his research.
-With Takumi's help, he developed both the Kaiser system and the Enigma, allowing him to make contact with the prime universe version of himself, who is a Foundation X scientist.
+With Takumi's help, he developed both the Kaiser System and the Enigma, allowing him to make contact with the prime universe version of himself, who is a Foundation X scientist.
 However, he lost the left side of his body due to an Enigma accident caused by Takumi, who opposed his ultimate goal, and became a cyborg.
 He resurfaces to cause the fusion and destruction of the two universes using the Enigma, and fuse with his counterpart to form a single immortal entity and become the ruler of all universes.
 The two Mogamis form an alliance and employ Foundation X's version of the Guardians, known as the X Guardians (Xガーディアン, Ekkusu Gādian), while creating the Nebula Bugster strain.
 Both Mogamis eventually fuse, but their plans are foiled and Ex-Aid and Build defeat them, with the latter fulfilling their scheme to merge their dimensions months later while defeating Evolto.

 Mogami can transform into the blue-colored Kaiser (カイザー, Kaizā), while his counterpart transforms into the red-colored Kaiser Reverse (カイザーリバース, Kaizā Ribāsu).
 They can combine to form a single entity known as Bi-Kaiser (バイカイザー, Bai Kaizā).
 Utsumi acquires the Kaiser System blueprints after Mogami's death and perfects the technology, which he gives to Seito as the developed Hell Bros gear the Washio Brothers use.

 Kaisei Mogami is portrayed by Kenji Ohtsuki (大槻 ケンヂ, Ōtsuki Kenji).